-Recording in private or public, isn’t much of a problem.
-It was more speech related.
+Recording in private or public isn’t much of a problem.
+It was more speech-related.
 Getting into a rhythm is a bit challenging.
 So, I’ve naturally progressed overtime to find out what works and conveys my passion and excitement for things I do.
-Editing my own videos helps with picking up certain things I do that I can improve upon.
-The only way to get better, is to keep moving forward.
+Editing my videos helps with picking up certain things I do that I can improve upon.
+The only way to get better is to keep moving forward.

 The hardest thing is starting.
 Once you do that, all else takes time.
 I first started to post every other day on IG.
 This was before I started a YT channel.
 Growth was okay.
 I wasn’t taking it seriously as I did not have a real plan of making a brand.
 I just liked the name I created and wanted to feature my cars and others.

-The hardest part for me was pictures.
+The hardest part for me was the pictures.
 I did not have anyone available when I had the time to take pictures.
-I had a friend that would do it when he had the time, but that was rarely.
-So, I really had to stretch my photos until I could get new ones.
-Not having content to post, really slows anyone’s growth.
+I had a friend that would do it when he had the time, but that was rare.
+So, I had to stretch my photos until I could get new ones.
+Not having content to post slows anyone’s growth.
 I didn’t realize what that meant until I started to gain traction on Instagram.

 At the moment, I still have a job.
 The hours are a little weird, so the flexibility is there, but only for a moment.
 I have a number in mind that I need to reach a month before I take the steps to focus full-time on YouTube.
 It’s close, but I want to be over that amount by 40% to be more than safe.

 It’s a large commitment I feel.
 Making videos as a hobby or side gig is different than having a reliable job.
 One provides a bit more comfort in consistency than the other.
-Focusing sorely on YouTube as the main source of income means, you get paid by your actions.
-The mind set is very different and will take time to understand that.
+Focusing solely on YouTube as the main source of income means, you get paid by your actions.
+The mindset is very different and will take time to understand that.